the-turing-way/the-turing-way/book/website/community-handbook/fireside-chat/fireside-chat-checklist.md

 - Welcome them and share Etherpad
 - Remind them that the call will be recorded and that participants can use chat (but may not have the chance to speak during the 60 minutes live)
 - start recording and enable transcription
-- In 5 minutes past as people join, the person designated to welcome them will introduce the Turing Way, CoC, and Etherpad information and Present the topic
+- At 5 minutes past, as people join, the person designated to welcome them will introduce the Turing Way, CoC, and Etherpad information and Present the topic
 - Hosts then introduce themselves and post the opening questions allowing all speakers including the co-host to share their position on the topic in 2 minutes
 - As planned in the agenda, hosts ask the question posed to the specific speaker, follow up response from the other speaker is invited
 - Speakers will make sure that everyone on the panel has had an equal chance to discuss and share their opinions